 In considering treatment options for the periorbital area, we first think of non surgical options.
 Neurotoxins such as BOTOX® and Dysport® can be used to elevate the outer aspect of the eyebrows, soften or eliminate wrinkling between the eyebrows and in the forehead.
-Fillers can be used to plump out the depression in the “tear trough” area on the lower eyelids and create better blending from the lower eyelid into the cheek.
+Injectable fillers can be used to plump out the depression in the “tear trough” area on the lower eyelids and create better blending from the lower eyelid into the cheek.
 Crepiness and discoloration of the lower eyelid skin may be able to be improved to a certain extent with skin care products, a chemical peel, or laser resurfacing.
-Dr. Parker and his team will discuss the details of these treatments and their duration with you at your initial consultation.

 During your initial consultation, Dr. Parker will review options for periorbital (eyelid) rejuvenation, which will likely include eyelid or blepharoplasty surgery.
 He can perform procedures on the upper eyelids, lower eyelids, or both during the same operation.
 Dr. Parker will be able to determine which procedure or procedures will help you get the results you want while still looking naturally younger and more refreshed.

-Procedures to correct signs of aging in the upper eyelids and brow area are relatively simple and can be very effective for helping you look younger, well-rested, and more alert.
+Excess skin of the upper eyelid is probably the earliest and most common sign of facial aging, causing a tired, sad look.
+Upper eyelid procedures are relatively simple and can be very effective for helping you look younger, well-rested, and more alert.
 Options include procedures to lift and remove excess skin that has begun to sag over and around the upper eyelid, removal of muscles that contribute to premature wrinkling and brow furrows, or a combination of procedures to improve the overall appearance of your face.
-Dr. Parker will help you decide which procedure(s) will give you the best results based on your expressed goals and Dr. Parker’s findings in his skin and facial evaluation at your initial consultation.

 Lower Eyelid Procedure Options